 Seeing as Legend of Mana and Super Mario RPG share a music composer (Yoko Shimomura), it only figures that the former would include some versions of songs from the latter.
 For example:

-"Mystic City Geo" is suspciously similar to the Mushroom Kingdom theme.
+"Mystic City Geo" is similar to the Mushroom Kingdom theme.

-The Toad Town theme from Mario & Luigi: Bowser's Inside Story, which Shimomura also composed, is in turn suspiciously similar to Mystic City Geo (with multiple pastiches of the first nine notes of the infamous "Beware the Forest's Mushrooms" from Super Mario RPG thrown in for good measure), to bring this full-circle.
+"Resting in Toad Town" from Mario & Luigi: Bowser's Inside Story, which Shimomura also composed, is in turn suspiciously similar to Mystic City Geo (with multiple pastiches of the first nine notes of "Beware the Forest's Mushrooms" from Super Mario RPG thrown in for good measure), to bring this full-circle.

 The Ninja Gaiden arcade game feature a recurring pair of sub-bosses who are obvious pastiches of the legendary wrestling tag team known as the Road Warriors.
 Their background theme ("I Am Man") was such an obvious ripoff of Black Sabbath's "Iron Man" (the entrance theme of the Road Warriors), that when Tecmo released the game on the Virtual Console, they had to remove the tune to avoid copyright infringement.

-In Chrono Trigger, "Jolly Ol' Spekkio", the theme of the shapeshifter of the same name found at the End of Time, sounds a heck of a lot like "I Just Can't Wait to be King" from The Lion King.
+In Chrono Trigger, "Jolly Ol' Spekkio", the theme of the shapeshifter of the same name found at the End of Time, sounds a heck of a lot like "I Just Can't Wait to be King" from The Lion King (1994).

 Also, there's Ayla's Theme (here) and "It's Not Unusual" by Tom Jones (here).

-Try listening to the music in this video and tell me it doesn't sound like a sped up version of the MMPR theme
+Try listening to the music in this video and deny that it sounds like a sped up version of the MMPR theme.

-The Spider-Man/Venom beat-'em-upMaximum Carnage for the SNES and Genesis was advertised as featuring a soundtrack composed by Green Jelly (later Green Jello) - who came up with an original title tune and Suspiciously Similar Songs to metal classics for the rest of the game.
-Most notable as well as fitting was Black Sabbath's "The Mob Rules" for boss fights.
+The Spider-Man/Venom Beat 'em UpMaximum Carnage for the SNES and Genesis was advertised as featuring a soundtrack composed by Green Jelly (later Green Jello) - who came up with an original title tune and Suspiciously Similar Songs to metal classics for the rest of the game.
+Most notable as well as fitting was Black Sabbath's "The Mob Rules" for boss fights (which The Angry Video Game Nerd noticed in his review).
+Unsurprising considering the band is best known for its copyright infringement lawsuits from Metallica for using their riffs in their songs ("Electric Harley House of Love" went as far as lampshading it).

 The protagonist's headquarters being Parker Center, it also featured a near note-for-note ripoff of the Dragnet theme, another variation of which was used as the theme for Police Quest I.